 What is a bunion (Hallux Valgus)?

-Bunions or the medically termed Hallux Valgus is a progressive deformity of the big toe resulting in widening of the forefoot and gradual dislocation of the big toe towards the second.
+Bunions to the big toe, or the medically termed Hallux Valgus, is a progressive deformity of the big toe resulting in widening of the forefoot and gradual dislocation of the big toe towards the second.
 The overlying skin maybe swollen, red and tender.
 Bunions are often painful and can limit what shoes you can wear

 Causes of bunions: